CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_file.md

             },
             {
                 "name": "days_to_collection",
-                "description": "The number of days from the index date to either the date a sample was collected for a specific study or project, or the date a patient underwent a procedure (e.g. surgical resection) yielding a sample that was eventually used for research.", "mode": "NULLABLE",
+                "description": "The number of days from the index date to either the date a sample was collected for a specific study or project, or the date a subject underwent a procedure (e.g. surgical resection) yielding a sample that was eventually used for research.", "mode": "NULLABLE",
                 "type": "INTEGER"
             },